User Guide

 fill=value |

-clear image buffer for uncomplete scans.
-If fill parameter is given, pixel value will be set to value, else 0 |
+clear the image buffer for incomplete scans.
+If the fill parameter is given, the pixel value is set to value, else 0 |

 stat |

-prints scanner status to console |
+prints scanner status to the console |

 |